sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-module.md

 <!-- end auto-generated rule header -->
 <!-- Do not manually modify this header.
 Run: `npm run fix:eslint-docs` -->

 Prefer using the [JavaScript module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) format over the legacy CommonJS module format.
+Together with other changes, this helps the ecosystem migrate to a single, native module format.

 1. Disallows `'use strict'` directive.